Glossary of Statistical Terms

 The likelihood is the same formula as the probability density (or mass) function, read as a function of the parameter θ\theta.
 For a single observation, L(θ)=f(yθ)L(\theta) = f(y \mid \theta); for nn independent observations, L(θ)=i=1nf(yiθ)L(\theta) = \prod_{i=1}^n f(y_i \mid \theta).
 While probability varies over possible data for a given parameter, likelihood varies over possible parameters for observed data.

 The log-likelihood (θ)=logL(θ)\ell(\theta) = \log L(\theta) converts products of independent observations into sums, making numerical computation more tractable.
-Since logarithm is monotone, maximizing likelihood and log-likelihood yield the same result.
+Because log\log is a monotonically increasing function, the θ\theta that maximizes the likelihood is the same as the θ\theta that maximizes the log-likelihood.

 Maximum likelihood estimator (MLE)